unframework/unframework-website/wrapping-facebook-messenger-stream-api.md

 date: 2016-12-09
 ---

+For about half a year now, Facebook Messenger has been accessible and scriptable via their [Send/Receive API](https://developers.facebook.com/docs/messenger-platform).
+I have been doing work with that platform for most of that time, building tiny chatbot concepts, prototypes, etc, on top of it.
+It's not rocket science, but definitely allows for some nifty interactions.

-I have been hacking on the [Facebook Messenger API](https://developers.facebook.com/docs/messenger-platform) for a while now, building tiny bot concepts, prototypes, etc, on top of it.
-My platform of choice for this has been Node.js, but instead of using one of the several pre-made npm packages that wrap the bot API I have been rolling my own webhook code - to learn the API better, to keep up with its changes and quirks more easily.
-Messenger platform sends incoming user messages as webhook POST requests, and the bot can respond by submitting a REST payload to the Graph API endpoint: not too complex, and it was definitely worth learning the underlying mechanisms.
+My platform of choice for those prototypes has been Node.js.
+The Messenger platform sends incoming user messages to the bot as webhook POST requests, and the bot can respond by submitting a REST payload to the Graph API endpoint.
+From the start, instead of using one of the several pre-made npm packages that wrap that bot API I have been rolling my own webhook code - to learn the API better and to keep up with its changes and quirks more easily.
+The mechanisms are not too complex, and it was definitely worth learning them in the raw form.

-But of course there was still always a need to roll up the reusable FB API wrapper code and isolate it in a separate module.
+But of course there was still always a desire to roll up the accumulated reusable FB API wrapper code and isolate it in a separate module.
 At the very least my own new prototypes could then get a quicker start, with code that I already know.
 Plus, this was also a handy opportunity to practice API design, even if the consumer would still just be me.

 So, I started to consider a better way to reinvent this wheel...
 And after a while, inspiration hit me - why not use a stream abstraction?

-The series of Messenger events that is sent to the bot, and the outgoing messages back to the user - those are just like Unix input and output streams!
+The series of Messenger events that is sent to the bot, and the outgoing messages pushed back to the user - those are just like Unix input and output streams!
 Conceptually, the bot can be visualized as accepting a pipe of incoming messages from Facebook servers, and then directing its output into the pipe going back to the Messenger platform.

 I have a soft spot for elegant abstractions, and this seemed like a really fun one to try.